dmarafon/jg-ecommerce-test/README.md

 - Create a .env file

-- Request the following keys to the .env file
+- Paste the following keys to the .env file

 ```
 VITE_API_USER_URL=https://jg-ecommerce-api.onrender.com/